Frederick Forsyth | |

 In 1999, Forsyth published The Phantom of Manhattan, a sequel to The Phantom of the Opera.
 It was intended as a departure from his usual genre; Forsyth's explanation was that "I had done mercenaries, assassins, Nazis, murderers, terrorists, special forces soldiers, fighter pilots, you name it, and I got to think, could I actually write about the human heart?"[10]
 However, it did not achieve the same success as his other novels, and he subsequently returned to modern-day thrillers.

 In 2001, The Veteran, another collection of short stories, was published, followed by Avenger, published in September 2003, about a Canadian billionaire who hires a Vietnam veteran to bring his grandson's killer to the US.
-Avenger was released as a film starring Sam Elliott and Timothy Hutton.[11]
+The novel was adapted into a film starring Sam Elliott and Timothy Hutton.[11]

 The Cobra, published in 2010, features some of the characters previously featured in Avenger, and has as its subject an attempt to destroy the world trade in cocaine.